jorisschellekens/borb/EXAMPLES.md

 ![adding_a_paragraph_forcing_split](readme_img/adding_a_paragraph_forcing_split.png)

 Check out the `tests` directory to find more tests like this one, and discover what you can do with `pText`.

+##### 2.1.3.7 Setting the Font

+`Font` objects in `pText` are as close to the PDF level as possible, whilst still keeping it user-friendly.
+In the PDF spec, there are 2 kinds of `Fonts`. `SimpleFont` (in general) represents a `Font` that maps only the bytes `0..255` to unicode characters.

+Among these `SimpleFonts` are the so called 'standard 14 fonts'.
+These are fonts that any conforming reader should have available to it.
+By using one of the standard 14, you are ensuring your `Document` will look the same, regardless of the viewing software.

+`CompositeFont` on the other hand represents a more generic `Font` that can map an arbitrary byte (range) to an arbitrary collection of unicode characters.

+###### 2.1.3.7.1 Using one of the standard 14

+    font: Font = StandardType1Font('Helvetica')

+The names of the standard 14 are:

+ - "Courier",
+ - "Courier-Bold",
+ - "Courier-Bold-Oblique",
+ - "Courier-Oblique",
+ - "Helvetica",
+ - "Helvetica-Bold",
+ - "Helvetica-Bold-Oblique",
+ - "Helvetica-Oblique",
+ - "Symbol",
+ - "Times-Bold",
+ - "Times-Bold-Italic",
+ - "Times-Italic",
+ - "Times-Roman",
+ - "ZapfDingbats",

+###### 2.1.3.7.2 Using a TrueTypeFont

+Alternatively, you can specify a `Font` by providing a path to its `.ttf` file.

+    font: Font = TrueTypeFont.true_type_font_from_file(Path("/home/user/Pacifico.ttf"))

 #### 2.1.4 Adding text to a `Document` using `Heading`